NHSScotland Health Boards

 Their Patient Transport Service undertakes over 1.1 million journeys every year.
 It provides care for patients who need support to reach their healthcare appointments due to their medical and mobility needs.

-The State Hospital shares the same values, aims and challenges as the rest of the NHS in Scotland but it is unique because it has the dual responsibility of caring for very ill, detained patients as well as protecting them, the public and staff from harm.
+The State Hospital shares the same values, aims, and challenges as the rest of the NHS in Scotland but it is unique because it has the dual responsibility of caring for very ill, detained patients as well as protecting them, the public, and staff from harm.

 The State Hospital is one of four high secure hospitals in the UK.
 Located in South Lanarkshire in central Scotland, it is a national service for Scotland and Northern Ireland and one part of the pathway of care that should be available for those with secure care needs.
 The principal aim is to rehabilitate patients, ensuring safe transfer to appropriate lower levels of security.

-Find out more about The State Hospitals Board for Scotland on their website.
+Find out more about The State Hospital.